ulcerative colitis

 Stress and tension can provoke a flare-up and can therefore cause irritating symptoms.
 Try to avoid stress and tension as much as possible.

 An unhealthy diet and drinking alcohol can make the symptoms of ulcerative colitis worse and cause a flare-up.
 There is no special diet to keep the condition in remission, but a healthy and varied diet can reduce the symptoms.
-It is advisable to make sure there is enough fibre, dairy and moisture included in your diet and eating at fixed times as much as possible and avoiding alcohol will all help.
+It is advisable to make sure there is enough fiber, dairy, and moisture included in your diet, and eating at fixed times as much as possible and avoiding alcohol will all help.

 There are no medications that can cure ulcerative colitis, but there are medications that can possibly reduce the symptoms and prevent flare-ups.
 The severity of the inflammation will determine which medicine is right for you and it is always best to discuss this with your doctor.